JoshJestine/CovidInfoGraphics/readme.md

 # MyChat

 ## Description
-A Group video calling application using the Agora Web SDK with a Django backend.
+A dynamic Group video calling application using the Agora Web SDK with a Django backend with postgres database

 ##  How to use this source code